 Comment.
-The first sentence of former Section 11370.3 is restated in subdivision (a) of Section 636.130 (administrative law judges).
+The first sentence of former Section 11370.3 is restated in Section 636.130(a) (administrative law judges).
 The second sentence is restated in Section 636.140 (and other personnel), deleting the reference to hearing officers and the limitation to shorthand reporters.

-The first part of the third sentence is superseded by subdivision (a) of Section 636.150 (assignment of administrative law judges).
+The first part of the third sentence is superseded by Section 636.150(a) (assignment of administrative law judges).
 The second part is restated in subdivision (b) of Section 636.150, deleting the reference to hearing officers.
-The third part is restated in subdivision (c) of Section 636.150.
+The third part is restated in Section 636.150(c).

 The fourth sentence is omitted as unnecessary.
-See Section 636.150(a) (assignment of administrative law judges) and Bus. & Prof. Code § 22460.5.
+See Section 636.150(a) (assignment of administrative law judges); Bus. & Prof. Code § 22460.5.

-The fifth sentence is restated in subdivision (d) of Section 636.150 (assignment of administrative law judges), deleting the reference to hearing officers.
+The fifth sentence is restated in Section 636.150(d) (assignment of administrative law judges), deleting the reference to hearing officers.

-The sixth sentence is restated in subdivision (e) of Section 636.150 (assignment of administrative law judges), deleting the reference to hearing officers.
+The sixth sentence is restated in Section 636.150(e) (assignment of administrative law judges), deleting the reference to hearing officers.